wahasa/Ubuntu/README.md

 * Start VNC Server

-on Debian, run this command to start :
+on Ubuntu, run this command to start :

 ```
 vncserver